ziya-hn/Zecta-Programming-Language/README.md

 end   // Yes matches end with end keyword for clarity beetwen curly braces
 ```

-Alternative ternary:
+Alternative ternary in Z:
+it can nest into expressions(if cant) like some other langauges
+begins with opt keyword and ends with end keyword for clarity

+`opt (x > y) x .. (x < y) y ... x + y end`

 ".." for else if logic, "..." for else logic

-`opt (x > y) x .. (x < y) y ... x + y end`

 # Loops